brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 {% include figure.html path="blog/grandfather/medals.jpg" alt="With his medals" %}

-Later in life, in his 40’s, he went to law school and began studying law.
-That’s not an easy career change at that age, and not an easy job at any age.
-But he never complained; in fact, he’d always light up when talking about being an attorney, about the amazing people he got to work with, and the perks of the job&mdash;you could tell he *loved* it.
-It’s no surprise he spent the next 30 years as a successful attorney.
+Later in life, in his 40's, he went to law school and began studying law.
+That's not an easy career change at that age, and not an easy job at any age.
+But he never complained; in fact, he'd always light up when talking about being an attorney, about the amazing people he got to work with, and the perks of the job&mdash;you could tell he *loved* it.
+It's no surprise he spent the next 30 years as a successful attorney.

-Now, this isn’t just blind optimism; there is science behind it.
+Now, this isn't just blind optimism; there is science behind it.
 There is [research](http://www.ted.com/talks/amy_cuddy_your_body_language_shapes_who_you_are.html) that indicates that if you just change your body language&mdash;force a smile on your face, assume an open, comfortable posture&mdash;after a few minutes, your cortisol levels drop, testosterone levels go up, and you feel better.
 You feel happier.

-It’s also possible that how you react to events&mdash;in fact, the [very words you use to](http://www.linkedin.com/today/post/article/20121026164951-101706366-change-your-words-change-your-life-the-simplest-tool-i-know-for-immediately-transforming-the-quality-of-your-life)
+It's also possible that how you react to events&mdash;in fact, the [very words you use to](http://www.linkedin.com/today/post/article/20121026164951-101706366-change-your-words-change-your-life-the-simplest-tool-i-know-for-immediately-transforming-the-quality-of-your-life)
 [think](http://www.linkedin.com/today/post/article/20121026164951-101706366-change-your-words-change-your-life-the-simplest-tool-i-know-for-immediately-transforming-the-quality-of-your-life)
 [about those events](http://www.linkedin.com/today/post/article/20121026164951-101706366-change-your-words-change-your-life-the-simplest-tool-i-know-for-immediately-transforming-the-quality-of-your-life)&mdash;has
 a dramatic effect on your mood.
 When something bad happens, some people react by starting to curse, yell, frown, shake their hands, complain...
-Other people just look around, nod, and say “that’s... mildly inconvenient”.
-And just like that, the entire problem doesn’t seem so bad.
+Other people just look around, nod, and say "that's... mildly inconvenient".
+And just like that, the entire problem doesn't seem so bad.

-It’s counter-intuitive, but the *way* you think about things and your verbal and body language are not just a *reflection* of your emotions, but an active cause of those emotions.
-It’s a two way street.
+It's counter-intuitive, but the *way* you think about things and your verbal and body language are not just a *reflection* of your emotions, but an active cause of those emotions.
+It's a two way street.

-By choosing to focus on the things you love, you aren’t just *pretending* to be happy, you really are happy.
-My grandpa’s happy memories of living in communist Riga or even post-war Berlin weren’t
+By choosing to focus on the things you love, you aren't just *pretending* to be happy, you really are happy.
+My grandpa's happy memories of living in communist Riga or even post-war Berlin weren't
 delusions: they were genuine happiness.

 {% include figure.html path="blog/grandfather/military-man.jpg" alt="In his uniform" %}

-Happiness is not something you have, it’s something you *do*.
-This doesn’t mean my grandfather totally blocked out all the bad memories.
-He wasn’t in denial.
+Happiness is not something you have, it's something you *do*.
+This doesn't mean my grandfather totally blocked out all the bad memories.
+He wasn't in denial.
 Years ago, I was watching Saving Private Ryan, a violent WWII movie, and my grandfather, who never watched any American movies, happened to walk by the room and watched for a minute.
-After a drawn out battle scene, he said “I’ve seen this before... it’s not that great”, shrugged, and moved on.
+After a drawn out battle scene, he said "I've seen this before... it's not that great", shrugged, and moved on.

 He remembered the war, both the good and the bad.
-But his reaction was of the “that’s... mildly inconvenient” variety, which made the bad, even the awful, tolerable.
-And then, of course, he’d be able to focus on the good.
+But his reaction was of the "that's... mildly inconvenient" variety, which made the bad, even the awful, tolerable.
+And then, of course, he'd be able to focus on the good.
 In fact, he was proud of what he did in the war&mdash;we all were.
 V day was one of the most important days of the year for him and always called for a celebration.